 Pimlico: a tiny nail in the coffin of the gig economy?

-Yesterday the Supreme Court ruled against Pimlico Plumbers in a dispute over whether one of their erstwhile operatives – a Mr Smith – was a ‘worker’.
+Yesterday, the Supreme Court ruled against Pimlico Plumbers in a dispute over whether one of their former operatives was a ‘worker’.

 The facts of the case